314dev/PI/docs/source/guides/speed.rst

 Prefer DDP over DP
 ^^^^^^^^^^^^^^^^^^
-:class:`~pytorch_lightning.strategies.dp.DataParallelStrategy` performs 3 GPU transfers for EVERY batch:
+:class:`~pi_ml.strategies.dp.DataParallelStrategy` performs 3 GPU transfers for EVERY batch:

 1. Copy the model to the device.
 2. Copy the data to the device.